ryan-roemer/loose-bits/_posts/2012-11-19-sphinx-bootstrap-theme-updates.md

 import sphinx_bootstrap_theme
 {% endhighlight %}

-This enables us to use the module for the HTML theme configuration later in "conf.py":
+We then use the module to get values for `html_theme_path` when we configure the HTML theme later in "conf.py":

 {% highlight python %}
 # Activate the theme.